How do I get from Beijing to xian? Is it safe for two girls to travel on this from Beijing to xian alone?

 I personally would avoid the bus, and either take the train or plane.
 Look at your own budget and time requirements, and comfort preferences in making your decision.

 In terms of safety, China is generally a very safe place, even for women traveling alone.
 One just needs to use common sense.
 DO NOT take illegal cabs, as that can be very unsafe for women.
 Official cabs are clearly marked in China; look up the markings online.
 When waiting for a cab at a bus station, airport, etc., ALWAYS wait in the official cab lines.
 DO NOT follow anyone who comes up saying "taxi" in broken English, as these cab drivers are unlicensed/illegal.
-Other than that, just use common sense and general caution, and there should be no problems. about 5 years ago
+Other than that, just use common sense and general caution, and there should be no problems. over 5 years ago

-Also, a translation of Nathan Yang´s post: "China's public security is quite good; as long as you choose a reputable hotel and official mode of transportation (i.e. a public bus, licensed taxi, etc., rather than a private bus run by a questionable operator or an unlicensed taxi), you won´t run into problems or get ripped off." about 5 years ago
+Also, a translation of Nathan Yang´s post: "China's public security is quite good; as long as you choose a reputable hotel and official mode of transportation (i.e. a public bus, licensed taxi, etc., rather than a private bus run by a questionable operator or an unlicensed taxi), you won´t run into problems or get ripped off." over 5 years ago